miltonorlando/Vulnerabilities/README.md

 # Vulnerabilities
-In this module I will discuss different types of vulnerabilities along with examples of how to do them for learning and penetration testing purposes.
+In this repository I will discuss different types of vulnerabilities along with examples of how to do them for learning and penetration testing purposes.

 ## Table of Contents